 More Gameplay Details

 The Skill System is included, but skills are not a primary focus.
 Outside of a few core class skills, generic enemies will not have skills (Snipers have Bow Range +1.
 Bishops have Staff Range +1.
-Swordmasters, Berserkers, and now Assassins have Crit+15.
+Swordmasters, Berserkers, and now Assassins have Crit+15, but some enemies have had it removed.
 Pierce/Great Shield/Lethality have been removed.).
 A few playable units have personal skills, but most don’t – even so, I tried to make different characters each feel distinct through their classes and stats.
 Bosses begin to have skills starting in Chapter 11 (and also the boss of 6x because that character eventually becomes playable).
 Later on in the game, you can acquire Mastery Scrolls, items that teach a class-based skill to level 10 or higher promoted units – you can find the full list of Mastery Skills in the “useful information” document in Resources below.

 New classes include:

-Lord (Elys)/Shadow Lord – Personal class of Elys, one of the main lords.
+Lord (Elys)/Agastya – Personal class of Elys, one of the main lords.
 A defensive dark mage and healer.
-Becomes armored on promotion.
+Becomes armored and gains light magic on promotion.

 Lord (Alexander)/Knight Lord – Personal class of Alexander, one of the main lords.
 A lance-locked cavalier with high strength.